PaddlePaddle/RocketQA/research/README.md

 }
 ```

-If you find DuReader<sub>retrieval</sub> dataset helpful, feel free to cite our publication [DuReader_retrieval: A Large-scale Chinese Benchmark for Passage Retrieval from Web Search Engine](https://arxiv.org/pdf/2203.10232.pdf)
+If you find DuReader<sub>retrieval</sub> dataset helpful, feel free to cite the following publication:

 ```
 @inproceedings{DuReader_retrieval,